 If you want more information about this form, see Pub.
-15, visit our website at IRS.gov, or call the Business and Specialty Tax Line toll free at 1-800-829-4933 or 1-800-829-4059 (TDD/TTY for persons who are deaf, hard of hearing, or have a speech disability) Monday-Friday from 7:00 a.m.-7:00 p.m. local time (Alaska and Hawaii follow Pacific time).
+15, visit our website at IRS.gov, or call the Business and Specialty Tax Line toll free at 800-829-4933 or 800-829-4059 (TDD/TTY for persons who are deaf, hard of hearing, or have a speech disability), Monday-Friday from 7:00 a.m. to 7:00 p.m. local time (Alaska and Hawaii follow Pacific time).

-For a list of related employment tax topics, visit IRS.gov and enter "employment taxes" in the search box.
-You can order forms, instructions, and publications at www.irs.gov/orderforms.
+For a list of related employment tax topics, go to IRS.gov/EmploymentTaxes.
+You can order forms, instructions, and publications at IRS.gov/OrderForms.

-General Instructions:

-What's the Purpose of Form 940?
+General Instructions What's the Purpose of Form 940?